 Notice the curves?
-This is really narrow pavement, so it could be scary to pass by a large truck headed the opposite direction:
+This is narrow pavement, so it could have been scary to pass by a large truck headed the opposite direction:

 Want something better?
 My flight to Atlanta followed I-20.
 I got some pictures of these bridges from the air: